 Peter Griffen was appointed Chairman of the Glebe Art Show to replace founding Co-ordinator, Robin Lawrence, who retired from the position in 2013 after 15 years.

 Peter was born in Adelaide and now works as a full time artist in Sydney.
 He first exhibited in 1972 and since then has had over 50 solo showings in Australia, five in London, four in Paris, two in St Tropez , one in Lyon and one in New Zealand.

 Peter lived and worked in Glebe for many years but now has a studio in Leichhardt.
-We are very excited to have such a prominent artist leading our committee and are looking forward to another amazing show this year.
+We are very fortunate to have such a prominent artist leading our committee.